 By 2019, 1 billion users will use in-store mobile payments.
 61% of banks will increase their spending on mobile payment technology during 2018 – a 52% increase from 2017.

 These are just two of thousands of statistical reporting doing rounds whenever the mention of Mobile Payments come up.
 And these numbers are too far from reaching a bubble.
 The widespread adoption of the technology will only become too mainstream with the growing Generation Z inclination towards it.

-For an app brand to be in trend, in not just this year but also for the future to come, it is imperative that the in-app payment option is introduced.
+For an app brand to be in trend, in not just this year but also for the future to come, it is either investing in P2P Payment App Development or that they have introduced the in-app payment option.